ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Delete any website configuration for a bucket
 {: #compatibility-api-delete-website}

-A `DELETE` issued to a bucket with the proper parameters removes the website configuration for a bucket.
+A `DELETE` request that is issued to a bucket with the proper parameters removes the website configuration for a bucket.

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 **Syntax**